Kaazzz/SliceV1/README.md

 # **SLICE Dashboard** 🖐️
-**Sign Language Conversion Engine** – A web app that detects and interprets sign language and gestures using a camera and machine learning.
+**Sign Language Conversion Engine** – A web app that detects and interprets sign language and gestures using a Raspberry Pi camera and machine learning.

 ## 🚀 Features
 - 📷 **Real-time Hand & Gesture Detection** using OpenCV & Mediapipe